leonjza/frida-boot/course/1-chapter-1/internals.md

 [... snip ...]
 ```

 You will notice `bash` has many, many more symbols with a wide variety of flags a well!
-Lots of hooking opprtunities :)
+Lots of hooking opportunities :)

 ?> To learn more about what the flags like `U`/`T`/`w` etc. mean, check out `man nm`.